AABC Affinity Circles

 for Members of the Global Majority, LGBTQIA+, and White Allyship

-The AABC Diversity + Inclusion Committee invites members to participate in quarterly Affinity Circle meetings beginning this February.
+The AABC Diversity + Inclusion Committee invites members to participate in quarterly Affinity Circle meetings.
+Our upcoming May meetings are an exciting opportunity to engage in community building and self growth and collective learning.

 Affinity Circles are offered for the following groups: